1. How do I sign up for CYA Basketball?

 14. How are the House coaches selected?

 Both parents and non-parents can volunteer to coach CYA house teams.
 You can volunteer as a head coach or assistant coach online at the time that you register your child for CYA basketball.
 You can also sign up separately by clicking on the Volunteer Only link on the CYA webpage (www.chantillyyouth.org).
 If you sign up independently of registering your child or if you do not have a child in the program, be sure to specify in which leagues you are interested in coaching--if you do not specify the league (for example, 4th grade girls), then your name will not show up when the League Administrators check the database for prospective coaches.
-In most leagues, especially at the older age levels, we are in desperate need of coaches as the number of people who volunteer is not sufficient; however, at the younger ages there may be more volunteers than coaching slots, in which case the League Administrator will have to determine which candidates to choose.
+In most leagues, especially at the older age levels, we are in desperate need of coaches but the number of people who volunteer is not sufficient; however, at the younger ages there may be more volunteers than coaching slots, in which case the League Administrator will have to determine which candidates to choose.

 NOTE: The names of all those who volunteer to coach are submitted to an independent organization for background checks.
-All coaching volunteers must submit to this background check every 2 years.

 15. I am a high school student that wants to coach CYA Basketball.
 Is this possible?